JohnTrentonCary/rEFInd-Metro/README.md

 Solaris icon taken from [freebiesupply.com](https://freebiesupply.com/logos/solaris-logo/).

+Some assets are made by and cherry-picked from [LokManSiu's fork of this repository](https://github.com/LokManSiu/rEFInd-Metro-fork/).

 The layout to his README is based off of [rEFI-minimal][readme-base] by [Evan Purkhiser][readme-author]

 [icons]: http://luxieblack.deviantart.com/art/Metro-burg-theme-336505408